sneakysneak/docs/pages/connector-authentication/dynamics-crm-online.md

 1. Register a free Azure account or Dynamics Online trial account; log into your Azure or Dynamics Online account if you already have one.
 2. Go to Microsoft Azure portal -> Azure Active Directory -> App Registrations -> New application registration.

    Below are the details you should provide:

    **Name**: Your Application Name

    **Application type**: Web app / API

    **Sign-on URL**: Your Cyclr service domain, e.g. https://app-h.cyclr.com/.
 This can be found in your Cyclr Console under Settings > Integration Settings > Service Domain.

    **Reply URLs**: you must add 2 callback URLs to allow Dynamics CRM to be used in your Cyclr Console templates as well as your Cyclr accounts.

    These URLs are:

-*   {% raw %}https://{{Your Cyclr Console domain: my.cyclr.com or my.cyclr.uk}}/connector/callback{% endraw %}
+   *   {% raw %}https://{{Your Cyclr console domain e.g. my.cyclr.com or my.cyclr.uk}}/connector/callback{% endraw %}
    *   {% raw %}https://{{Your Cyclr service domain e.g. app-h.cyclr.com}}/connector/callback{% endraw %}

    **Multi-tenanted**: Yes

    **Required Permissions**: Dynamics CRM Online and Windows Azure Active Directory

 3. Go to Cyclr Console (https://yourCyclrInstance/console) > Connectors > Connector Library > Dynamics CRM Online > Setup

    **Client ID**: This is the Application ID displayed in the portal

    **Client Secret**: Create a Password under Microsoft Azure portal > Azure Active Directory > App Registrations > Your Application > API Access > Keys.
 Copy and paste the password as the client secret

 Dynamics CRM Online connector is now set up!
 You can test it by installing it in one of your customer accounts.